-- The central monitoring of credit concentration in certain countries, specialized industries / sectors, products, customers and customer groups with monthly reports to the RMC and quarterly to BRC.
+- The regular review of facilities by lending and credit officers, at least annually. - The operation of an independent special asset management function to handle non-performing and problem exposures. - The central monitoring of credit concentration in certain countries, specialized industries / sectors, products, customers and customer groups with monthly reports to the RMC and quarterly to BRC.
 Counterparty Concentration is also tabled at Asset and Liability Committee (ALCO). - The continual development of improved techniques for measuring and evaluating risk, and for optimizing risk-adjusted return on capital. - The development and adoption of automated application processing and assessment systems, to enable consistency of decisions and an efficient framework for application processing. - A structured framework of credit training and accreditation to build risk awareness and credit assessment capabilities.

 Personal lending decisions are based on credit scoring models and decision strategies, developed using internal data and credit bureau information from SIMAH; with behavioural scoring applied to support credit card processing, authorisation, collections and limit review decisions.

 Provision for credit losses is based on IFRS9, where the Bank is required to recognize Expected Credit Losses ("ECL"), computed through a process which takes into account past events, current conditions and forecast information, and to update the ECL recognized at each reporting date to reflect changes in credit risk.

 SABB operates dedicated special assets and recoveries teams to manage companies in financial distress and non-performing loans to maximise recovery rates.
-For high value and problematic accounts the recovery process includes the direct involvement of the Legal Division.
+For high value and problematic accounts, the recovery process includes the direct involvement of the Legal Division.
 For personal banking there is a dedicated collections function undertaking debt counselling and recovery activities at each stage of delinquency, and wherever needed the services of external and overseas recovery agencies are enlisted.